[Study Results] 20 Most Common Small Business Website Mistakes

 How to improve the readability of your content

-- Use headings and subheadings in larger font to make your content scannable.
+- Use larger font for titles and section headings to make your content easy to scan.

 - Use short paragraphs (3-4 lines maximum).